zmalone/chef-web-docs/source/manage-a-web-app/windows/index.md

 After completing this lesson, you'll:

 * be able to use attributes to create reusable Chef cookbooks that enable you to build more complex systems.
+* know how to incorporate PowerShell DSC in your Chef recipes.
 * be more productive by using community cookbooks from Chef Supermarket to perform common tasks.
 * know how to use tools such as Berkshelf to resolve dependencies among your cookbooks.